t3ch-fr3ak/notejam/README.md

 In addition, copy the output of the service principal creation to a Git Secret called **AZURE_CREDENTIALS**.

 `az ad sp create-for-rbac --name "GitHubActions" --role contributor --sdk-auth`

+## Outlook
+In order to further meet the business requirements, the following changes are recommended:
+- Utilize Application Insights in the application code for transparent reporting and metrics
+- Create a central Log Analytics Workspace and enable diagnostic settings on all services to log to the workspace.
+- Create operational dashboards
+- Backup the database to an Azure Storage Account in the archive tier, e.g. by utilizing an Azure Runbook.
+- Create resource locks for deletion on the Resource Group or at least on the Azure Container Registry and the Database Servers